illusivesoulworks/customfov/README.md

-# Custom FoV
+# Custom FOV

-Custom FoV is a mod that allows players to customize various field of view settings through the Video Settings and Accessibility Settings in the Options menu.
+Custom FOV is a mod that allows players to customize various field of view settings through the Video Settings and Accessibility Settings in the Options menu.
 The current settings allow configuration for flying, aiming, underwater and speed-related field of view changes.
 The speed-related field of view changes can further be broken down into sprinting and potion effect-related changes.